EUdds/EUdds/README.md

 [![Twitter](https://img.shields.io/badge/-Twitter-222222?style=flat-square&logo=twitter&logoColor=white&link=https://twitter.com/Eric_Udlis)](https://twitter.com/Eric_Udlis)
 [![Linkedin](https://img.shields.io/badge/-LinkedIn-222222?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/eric-udlis/)](https://www.linkedin.com/in/eric-udlis/)

-I'm a junior at the University of Wisconsin - Madison majoring in computer engineering.
-I'm currently learning more about embedded development and data science.
+I'm a senior at the University of Wisconsin - Madison majoring in Computer Engineering and Computer Sciences

 ### Talk to me about

-- Embedded developement using **C, C++, or Python**
+- Embedded developement using **C or C++**
+- Tools for embedded development in **Python**
-- Data Science development using **Python, Pandas & Numpy, or Matlab**
+- Data Science development using **Python, Pandas, Numpy, Sklearn, or Matlab**
 - Front-end development using **React, VanillaJS, or Jinja**
 - Backend development using **NodeJS, Express, Flask, or Django**
-- Other technologies I use like **Java, GitLab CI/CD, or Linux**
+- Other technologies I use like **Java, GitLab CI/CD, Jenkins, or Linux**

 ## What I'm Up To